TomFrankly/notion-helper/README.md

 _Some block types will return a `null` if they are provided with invalid input.
 You should filter `null` entries out of your `children` array before adding it to an API call._

 Each block type has a createBlock() method you can call, which takes an object containing properties specific to that block type.
-Most take `content`, which is an array of Rich Text objects you can easily create with `builtRichTextObj()`.
-You can also pass a single string or an array of strings in `content`, or just pass a string or array of strings as the sole argument.
+Most take `rich_text`, which is an array of Rich Text objects you can easily create with `builtRichTextObj()`.
+You can also pass a single string or an array of strings in `rich_text`, or just pass a string or array of strings as the sole argument.
 Notion-Helper will coerce strings to rich text objects where needed.

 Examples: